phusera/phuse/README.md

         return "You are not logged in.
 Access denied."

 ```
-In addition, Bottle automatically pickles and unpickles any data stored to signed cookies.
+In addition, Phuse automatically pickles and unpickles any data stored to signed cookies.
 This allows you to store any pickle-able object (not only strings) to cookies, as long as the pickled data does not exceed the 4 KB limit.